axeluhl/sailing-analytics/wiki/info/landscape/amazon-ec2.md

 The script ``java/target/compareServers`` helps comparing server content after master data import.
 Run with two server URLs you want to compare, ideally in an empty directory where file downloads can be stored.
 Run initially with the ``-elv`` option to get verbose output.
 Make sure you have your ``http_proxy`` and ``https_proxy`` environment variables set or unset, depending on your network environment.
 Should the initial comparison fail, analyze the differences and continue by using ``-cel`` as command line arguments, telling the script to continue where it left off, exiting when hitting a difference and listing the leaderboard groups currently being compared.
 Repeat until done.

 Should you want to compare servers of which you know they have different sets of leaderboard groups, start with ``compareServers -elv`` and then manually adjust the ``leaderboardgroups.new.sed`` and ``leaderboardgroups.old.sed`` files according to your needs, then continue with the ``-cel`` switches to restrict comparisons to what you left in the ``leaderboardgroups.*.sed`` files.

-## Migration Checklist

-### Before switching sapsailing.com to the EC2 webserver
-- fire up archive server and load it (DONE)
-- configure 001-events.conf starting with a copy from old sapsailing.com, using test URLs (rombalur.de) (DONE)
-- clone entire MongoDB content (DONE)
-- migrate MySQL for Bugzilla
-- ensure that all users have access; either solicit their public keys and enter to ~trac/.ssh/authorized_keys or migrate /etc/passwd and /etc/group settings for access to trac group (DONE)
-- run test build and deploy (DONE)
-- fire up a live server and test it (DONE)
-- fire up a replica and check that it works correctly (ERROR!)
-- check that UDP mirror is working (DONE)
-- check that SwissTiming StoreAndForward is working
-- check that we can fire up a live2 / archive2 server and switch transparently

-### Just before the migration on Sunday evening
-- check that sapsailing.com is entered everywhere a hostname / domain name is required, particularly in /etc/httpd/conf.d/001-events.conf and /opt/piwik-scripts and all of /etc - also have a look at piwik and bugzilla configuration (DONE)
-- disable bugzilla on old.sapsailing.com because Nameserver switch can take up to 48 hours for everyone (DONE)
-- copy /home/trac/releases to webserver (DONE)
-- import bugzilla to mysql (DONE)
-- git fetch --all on webserver (DONE)
-- tell SAP hostmaster to point old.sapsailing.com to 195.227.10.246

-### Immediately after switching the sapsailing.com domain to the EC2 webserver on Sunday evening
-- check that old.sapsailing.com points to 195.227.10.246
-- check that EC2 web server is responding to sapsailing.com now
-- fetch all git branches from what is now old.sapsailing.com; also sync gollum wiki git
-- ask people (including internal Git team) to update their known_hosts files according to the new web server's key
-- check if build server can access new sapsailing.com
-- check why swisstiminglistener doesn't receive connections and fix

 ## Glossary